 Who Will Benefit

 The workshop is designed to interest virtually all local public officials involved in code enforcement.
-It is an opportunity for code enforcement officers; elected officials; city and county attorneys; along with members of planning commissions; zoning boards of appeal; and Clean and Beautiful Commission directors, board members, and professional staff to attend a meeting of importance to each of them.
+It is an opportunity for code enforcement officers, elected officials, city and county attorneys, members of planning commissions, zoning boards; Clean and Beautiful Commissions; and professional staff to attend a meeting of importance to each of them.

 - Code enforcement officers